PatrickJS/NG6-starter/README.md

 ```

 ## Testing Setup
 All test are written in ES6 too because why not!
-So we use Webpack to take care of all the logistics of getting those files run in browsers just like our client files. `Karma` combined with webpack will run al files that match `.spec.js` inside the `app` folder.
+So we use Webpack to take care of all the logistics of getting those files run in browsers just like our client files. `Karma` combined with webpack will run all files that match `.spec.js` inside the `app` folder.
 This is awesome because we can write tests for our components in the same folder with the rest of the component. `spec.bundle.js` is the bundle file for all our spec files that karma will run.
 Our testing setup is:
 * Karma
 * Webpack + Babel
 * Mocha